After years of creating spaces for first our daughter, and then our son, this change about us!

-Our latest move is all about my wife and I as a couple.
-After years of creating spaces for first our daughter, and then our son, this is about us.
 We need our own room, a place with no cribs or child beds or towers of chewed-on children's books, a place where we can lay at night and read, where we can actually fall asleep together.
-Don't Let Kids Ruin Your Sex Life

-This change is more like a statement of intent to each other: We need the retreat.
+This change states our intent to each other: We need the retreat.
 We need to work harder at maintaining our connection.